KD-VLP: Improving End-to-End Vision-and-Language Pretraining with Object Knowledge Distillation: Experiments

 \subsection{Ablation Study \& Visualization Analysis}

 In this section, we validate the effectiveness of each pretext task and provide qualitative visualization analysis.
-To save experimental cost, we adopt a light-weighted ResNet-18 and 3-layer Transformer network to conduct the ablation study. \paragraph{Baseline:} The baseline takes widely-used ITM and MLM to supervise the entire network.
-In Tab.\ref{aba}, it still achieves decent performances over various downstream tasks. \paragraph{Object-guided Masked Vision Modeling (OMVM):} As in Tab.\ref{aba}, compared with baseline, OMVM presents a clearly consistent improvement over all downstream tasks.
+To save experimental cost, we adopt a light-weighted ResNet-18 and 3-layer Transformer network to conduct the ablation study.

+\paragraph{Baseline:} The baseline takes standard ITM and MLM to train the entire model.
+In Tab.\ref{aba}, it still achieves decent results over various VL tasks.

+\paragraph{Object-guided masked vision modeling:} As in Tab.\ref{aba}, compared with baseline, OMVM presents a clearly consistent improvement over all downstream tasks.
 It suggests that OMVM can enhance the end-to-end multi-modal representations with explicit object concepts learning.
 In addition, the knowledge-guided masking strategy further helps establish cross-modal correspondence.

 To further investigate the OMVM task, we randomly mask a box region with 15\% probability rather than sampling a region based on the normalized similarity score $\alpha_{z,n}$, denoted as RandomMVM.
 The other pretraining details are the same as in OMVM.
 We observe a significant performance drop over all downstream tasks, especially in image-text retrieval and NLVR$^2$.
 It indicates that simple RandomMVM will result in inefficient multi-modal representation learning because there is a high probability that the selected region has no relationship with the associated description.